open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 ## What have we got?

-Now you've got a pretty well-tested `<testing-components>` element that features a `title` and `counter` attribute that delivers a button to your consumers that allows them to increment the counter.
+Now you've got a pretty well-tested `<testing-components>` element that features a `header` and `counter` attribute that delivers a button to your consumers that allows them to increment the counter.
 What more could you want?

 Oh... a lot?